Taj Mahal Palace Hotel: 2008 Mumbai attacks

 Taj Mahal Palace Hotel was specifically chosen by Lashkar-e-Taiba, a terror group who attacked multiple targets, for an attack intended to strike "a blow against a symbol of Indian wealth and progress".
 The hotel was attacked on 26 November 2008, during which material damage occurred, including the destruction of the hotel's roof in the hours following.
 Hostages were taken during the attacks, and at least 167 people were killed, including many foreigners.
 The casualties were mostly Indian citizens, although westerners carrying foreign passports were singled out.
 Indian commandos killed the terrorists barricaded in the hotel, to end the three-day battle on 29 November.
 At least 31 died at the Taj.
 Approximately 450 people were staying in the Taj Mahal Palace and Hotel at the time of the siege.
 The attack was planned using information compiled by David Headley, a Pakistani-American, who had stayed at the hotel multiple times.

 Soon after this on 30 November, Tata chairman Ratan Tata said in an interview with CNN's Fareed Zakaria that they had received advance warning of the attacks and that some countermeasures had been taken.
 These may have been relaxed before the attack, but in any case were easily sidestepped by the operatives.

 The less-damaged sections of the Taj Mahal Palace and Tower hotel reopened on 21 December 2008.
 It took several months to rebuild the popular heritage section of the Taj Mahal Palace Hotel.

-Hillary Clinton visited Mumbai in July 2009, aiming to deepen India – United States relations and stayed at the Taj hotel; she also attended a commemoration event.
-She said, "I wanted to send a message that I personally and our country is in sympathy and solidarity with the employees and the guests of the Taj who lost their lives … with the people of Mumbai."
-On 15 August 2010, India's Independence Day, the Taj Mahal Palace was reopened after restoration.
-The cost of the restoration of the hotel so far has been 1.75 billion rupees.
-The palace wing has been restored and offers new hotel services.

-In March 2010, as restoration work neared completion, the hotel dropped the word "Tower" from its name and became The Taj Mahal Palace.

-On 6 November 2010, U.S. president Barack Obama became the first foreign head of state to stay at the Taj Mahal Palace after the attacks.
-In a speech from the terrace of the hotel, Obama said that "the Taj has been the symbol of the strength and the resilience of the Indian people."

-The attack on the hotel is portrayed in the 2018 movie Hotel Mumbai.